 Downsides of WebAR

 There are some downsides to WebAR, most notably the fact that it does not currently support video capture.
 Moreover, WebAR experiences may require a wider marketing campaign around them, as they are not in and of themselves organic content.

 How do I share WebAR effects?

-For WebAR, you will need a Snapcode or a QR code that your users can scan.
-Snapchat generates its own Snapcodes which you can share directly via your digital channels.
-For Facebook and Instagram, you will need to create a custom QR code on websites such as QR Code Monkey, which requires you to enter your effect’s link in order to generate the code.
+For WebAR, you will need a QR code that your users can scan.
+You can create a custom QR code on websites such as QR Code Monkey, which requires you to enter your effect’s link in order to generate the code.
 Once the code is ready, users can simply scan it using their phone’s camera.

 Finally, AR experiences can be delivered within a custom app.
 This might be part of a wider app built by a brand for their customers.
 For example, the app may include AR-powered mini-games or face filters as one of its many other features.

 Probably the most compelling use case for AR within a native app is virtual try-on in shopping apps.
 We have written at length about how powerful the use of AR in retail can be, especially as customers are 11 times more likely to buy a product when try-on is available.
 Brands that already have a native shopping app might consider incorporating an AR-powered virtual try-on element into them, so that customers can “try on” products using their phone’s camera before buying them.